Nar Village

 • Physical Fitness and Experience Level

-The timing for the trek is one of the most crucial factors for completing this trek, especially if you are going to do it along with other trekkers.
-As it figures out the challenges and obstacles you are about to encounter in your way.
+Choosing the best time for Nar Phu Valley Trek is one of the most crucial factors for completing this trek, especially if you are going to do it along with other trekkers.
+It figures out the challenges and obstacles you are about to encounter in your way.
 So, choose the trekking season very wisely so you can have some of your best moments in the Himalayas of Nepal.
-In all seasons is possible to trek in Nepal but in some seasons is much beneficiary to trek in the mountains of Nepal.
+In all seasons is possible to trek in Nepal, but in some seasons it is more beneficiary to trek in the mountains of Nepal.
 Here are a few of the best trekking seasons:

-• Spring (March to May): A major number of trekkers think trekking during the time of Spring offers you a lot of advantages.
-The weather is predictable with moderate temperatures and clear skies providing you the panoramic views of the mountain ranges.
-During this time, you may get to see vibrant rhododendron forests and landscapes giving you a chance to enhance your experiences in trekking.
+A large number of trekkers think trekking during the time of Spring offers a lot of advantages.
+The weather is predictable with moderate temperatures and clear skies, providing you the panoramic views of the mountain ranges.
+During this time, you may get to see vibrant rhododendron forests and landscapes, giving you a chance to enhance your experiences in trekking.
 You may see the trail fully packed with trekkers globally.

-• Autumn (September to November): During this time, the weather is favorable with sudden drops in temperature as higher you reach.
+During this time, the weather is favourable with sudden drops in temperature as you reach higher.
 This season gives you clear skies along with magnificent views of the towering mountains.
 The trail is comparatively less crowded in comparison to the Spring season.
 Therefore, you can get a peaceful environment as higher you trek.

-• Monsoon (June to August): Making your way towards higher altitude during this time can be a bit risky yet manageable with experienced Guide.
+Making your way towards a higher altitude during this time can be a bit risky yet manageable with an experienced Guide.
 You may have to face frequent rainfall with slippery and muddy trail conditions that increase the risk of landslides at higher altitudes.
-For trekkers making their way at a lower altitude is preferable, however need to face more hurdles.
+For trekkers, making their way at a lower altitude is preferable; however need to face more hurdles.
 As per many trekkers, this season is not recommended because of harsh weather and trail conditions.

-• Winter (December to February): The Winter season is not a preferable time to trek at higher altitudes because the trail condition is fully covered with snow.
-The higher you trek, the more difficulties you need to face because of the sudden temperature drops which can affect your body.
+The Winter season is not a preferred time to trek at higher altitudes because the trail condition is fully covered with snow.
+The higher you trek, the more difficulties you need to face because of the sudden temperature drop, which can affect your body.
 The trail is mostly empty with fewer trekkers on the route.

-For a successful and relaxing trekking experience in the Himalayas of Nepal, you must make the permit of the destination you are trekking.
+For a successful and relaxing trekking experience in the Himalayas of Nepal, you must obtain a permit for the destination you are trekking.
 The permits depend on the trekking spot, as every location has its special permit that needs to be obtained before starting your journey for a smooth experience.
 The permits required to trek in the Nar Phu Valley are mentioned below.
 They are:

 • NRP 3000 for Foreign Nations